Home Loan Tax Benefits_WC

 Home Loan Tax Benefits for Women Homebuyers

-Conditions for claiming housing loan tax exemption as a women homebuyer
+Conditions for claiming housing loan tax exemption for women homebuyers

-Women homebuyers who have availed Home Loans or joint Home Loan are eligible for tax benefits.
-As per the old tax regime, in a joint Home Loan between a man and a woman, the woman can avail tax deductions separately.
-As a co-owner of property, she can claim IT deductions on both, principal and interest amounts.
+Women homebuyers who have availed of Home Loans or joint Home Loans are eligible for tax benefits.
+As per the old tax regime, in a joint Home Loan, the woman co-owner can avail of tax deductions separately on both principal and interest amounts.

-According to Section 80C of the Income Tax Act, co-applicants can avail a benefit of up to Rs.1.5 Lakh each a year on the principal amount, and up to Rs.2 Lakh each on the interest paid.
-These concessions offered to women largely reduce the cost of buying a home.
+According to Section 123 of the Income Tax Act, 2025, financial co-applicants can avail of benefits of up to Rs.1.5 Lakh each a year on the principal amount and up to Rs.2 Lakh on the interest paid.
+These concessions provided to women significantly lower the cost of purchasing a home.

-Under the old tax regime, a first-time woman homebuyer can claim Rs.50,000 deduction on the principal, in addition to other claims under Section 80EE.
+Under the old tax regime, a first-time woman homebuyer can claim Rs.50,000 deduction on the principal, in addition to other claims under Section 130.

 Home Loan Tax Benefits for Senior Citizens_WC